Imagine this: The second-largest city in Brazil and only four days to take it all in.

 I was ecstatic when Guil invited me to visit Rio with him in November 2015.
 It had been a few years since I last traveled to Brazil, and although I wouldn’t be seeing my family on this trip (my grandmother lives further south), I would be exploring a new city.

-Yup, that’s right.
-This was my first time in Rio!
+Yeah, that’s right.
+This was my first time in Rio de Janeiro!

 I let Guil convince me to travel across the Southern Hemisphere with just four days to spare, and here’s how we did it.